marti5ini/time-car/README.md

 # Setup

-The packages requires a python version >=3.9, as well as some libraries listed in requirements file.
+The code requires a python version >=3.9, as well as some libraries listed in requirements file.
 For some additional functionalities, more libraries are needed for these extra functions and options to become available.

 ```
 git clone https://github.com/marti5ini/time-car.git